tiendc/gofn/README.md

 #### ContentEqual

-Returns true if 2 slices equal regardless of the order of elements in the slices.
+Returns true if 2 slices have the same size and contents equal regardless of the order of elements.

 ```go
 ContentEqual([]int{1, 2, 3}, []int{2, 1, 3})       // true